 Your assessment is about you, and is completed together with one of our team.

 With your consent, we may also talk to other people who know you or support you, including your doctor or nurse if you have one.

-We will ask questions around the following areas:
+We may ask questions around the following areas:

 - Manage food and eat well